Józef Unrug: Post-war exile

 After Poland was taken over by the Soviet Union in 1945, Unrug went to the United Kingdom, where he served with the Polish Navy in the West and took part in its demobilisation.
 After the Allies withdrew support from the Polish government, Unrug remained in exile, in the United Kingdom, and then moved to France.
 In exile, Unrug worked in a marina in Morocco tending to the care of cutters and in France he worked as a chauffeur.
 He died there on 28 February 1973 in the Polish Veterans' care home in Lailly-en-Val near Beaugency, at the age of 88.
 On 5 March 1973, he was buried in Montrėsor cemetery.
 In 1976, a stone tablet commemorating Unrug was unveiled in Oksywie.
 Unrug had specified in his will that he should not be buried on Polish soil until such time as all the remains of his fellow naval officers and men had been recovered from enemy control.

 Exhumation and state funeral

-On 24 September 2018 Admiral of the fleet Joseph Unrug and his wife Zofia (died 1980) were exhumed and transferred with a guard of honour at the French port of Brest for reburial in the Polish port of Gdynia, Poland, after a delay of 45 years.
+On 24 September 2018 Vice admiral Joseph Unrug and his wife Zofia (died 1980) were exhumed and transferred with a guard of honour at the French port of Brest for reburial in the Polish port of Gdynia, Poland, after a delay of 45 years.
 A state funeral was held in Oksywie on 2 October 2018 in the presence of Andrzej Duda, the President of Poland among other members of the Polish government and leaders of the Polish Armed Forces.
 The chief mourner was Christophe Unrug, the admiral's grandson and, by happenstance, the current mayor of Montrésor in France.

-In September 2018, Polish President Andrzej Duda had posthumously promoted Counter Admiral Joseph Unrug to Admiral of the fleet.
+In September 2018, Polish President Andrzej Duda had posthumously promoted Counter Admiral Joseph Unrug to Vice Admiral.
 The promotion citation was handed to Unrug's family during the funeral at the cemetery.